 Microsoft Sequence Clustering Algorithm

-The Microsoft Sequence Clustering algorithm is a sequence analysis algorithm provided by Microsoft SQL Server Analysis Services.
-You can use this algorithm to explore data that contains events that can be linked by following paths, or sequences.
-The algorithm finds the most common sequences by grouping, or clustering, sequences that are identical.
-The following are some examples of data that contain sequences which might be used for data mining, to provide insight about common problems or business scenarios:
+The Microsoft Sequence Clustering algorithm is a unique algorithm that combines sequence analysis with clustering.
+You can use this algorithm to explore data that contains events that can be linked in a sequence.
+The algorithm finds the most common sequences, and performs clustering to find sequences that are similar.
+The following examples illustrate the types of sequences that you might capture as data for machine learning, to provide insight about common problems or business scenarios:

-Click paths that are created when users navigate or browse a Web site.
+Clickstreams or click paths generated when users navigate or browse a Web site

-Logs that list events preceding an incident, such as hard disk failure or server deadlocks.
+Logs that list events preceding an incident, such as a hard disk failure or server deadlock

-Transaction records that describe the order in which a customer adds items to a shopping cart at an online retailer.
+Transaction records that describe the order in which a customer adds items to a online shopping cart

 This algorithm is similar in many ways to the Microsoft Clustering algorithm.
 However, instead of finding clusters of cases that contain similar attributes, the Microsoft Sequence Clustering algorithm finds clusters of cases that contain similar paths in a sequence.

 The Microsoft Sequence Clustering algorithm is a hybrid algorithm that combines clustering techniques with Markov chain analysis to identify clusters and their sequences.
 One of the hallmarks of the Microsoft Sequence Clustering algorithm is that it uses sequence data.
 This data typically represents a series of events or transitions between states in a dataset, such as a series of product purchases or Web clicks for a particular user.
 The algorithm examines all transition probabilities and measures the differences, or distances, between all the possible sequences in the dataset to determine which sequences are the best to use as inputs for clustering.
-After the algorithm has created the list of candidate sequences, it uses the sequence information as an input for the EM method of clustering.
+After the algorithm has created the list of candidate sequences, it uses the sequence information as an input for clustering using Expectation maximization (EM).

 For a detailed description of the implementation, see Microsoft Sequence Clustering Algorithm Technical Reference.